tjdevries/teej.tv/C Course Overview.md

-Target Audience:
+## Target Audience:
 - Boot.dev user
 - They've done:
 	- Some python
 	- basic data structures / algos
 	- some stuff w/ the terminal
 	- a few smaller personal projects
+	- (This course is planned to be between the JS and Go Courses)
 - Will be compiling almost exclusively in browser
 	- So focused more on language, rather than local computer setup/build/etc
+	- See more about why in the Goals section

-My expectation is that most of the students will never write C again after the course and almost certainly not write C professionally.
+NOTE: My expectation is that most of the students will never write C again after the course and almost certainly not write C professionally.

-My Goal for the course:
+## Goals for the Course

+Overarching Idea: I want to **expose** them to C, but I don't need them to **master** C

 - This is not:
 	- a "Everything you need to be a professional C developer"
 	- a "Everything you need to build a C application"
 		- This includes compiler flags, build systems, etc
+	- a "You now can read random C projects easily"
+		- There are a lot of "C idioms" that are regularly used that are powerful but do not lend themselves to easy reading.
 - The primary goals are:
 	- You get a taste of a non-gc language (i.e. memory UN-safety)
 	- (The projects give you) a basic understanding of how a garbage collector works